JcxAu/ReptilePy/docs/README.md

 Select Other Language README: [简体中文](README-Chinese(simplified).md)

 ## Install
-   - Installing this crawler in the environment of Python 38.
+   - Installing this crawler in the environment of Python 38 or Python 310.
    - You should install the requests, pillow, and bs4 libraries first.

 ## Usage